 Prior to Roquan Smith picking off two passes against Jacksonville, who was the last Bears linebacker to have two interceptions in the same game?

 Roquan Smith became the first Bears linebacker to intercept two passes in a game since Lance Briggs Nov.
 23, 2008 in a 27-3 win over the Rams in St. Louis.
 Since the 1970 NFL-AFL merger, eight Bears linebackers have now picked off two passes in a game.
 Ross Brupbacher is the only one to do it twice, with three interceptions Dec.
 12, 1976 in a 28-14 loss to the Broncos and two Oct.
 24, 1976 in a 31-21 loss in Dallas.
 Others who've accomplished the feat include Waymond Bryant (Oct.
 24, 1976), Doug Buffone (Sept.
 10, 1978), Tom Hicks (Dec.
 9, 1979), Wilber Marshall (Oct.
 27, 1985) and Dante Jones (Sept.
 26, 1993).

-Roquan Smith recorded a pair of interceptions in Sunday's win over the Jaguars, marking the 20th time in the last 20 years that a Bears player has accomplished the feat in a single game.
+Roquan Smith recorded a pair of interceptions on Dec.
+27, 2020 in a win over the Jaguars, marking the 20th time in the last 20 years that a Bears player has accomplished the feat in a single game.
 How many can you name?
 Take a look through the list to find out.